 Investing in real estate is essentially one of the smartest and safest strategies to promote wealth building.
-If you have money in a 401K, IRA, home equity, line of credit, or cash savings, then you should consider becoming a private investor, also known as a “private money lender”.
+If you have money in a 401K, IRA, home equity, line of credit, or cash savings, then you should consider becoming a private lender.

 In other words, let’s say for example you want to flip houses but you don’t know how to.
 Or maybe you do know how, but you just don’t have the time.
 Or perhaps you’re out of state and you want someone local in New York to flip houses for you.
 Well, that’s where we come in.
 You provide the money and Rowen Giles will do all of the work.
 You simply sit back and collect your profits.